zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int StartAudioRecording(string filePath);
 ```

 This method starts an audio recording.
-The SDK allows recording during a call, which supports the following formats:
+The SDK allows recording during a call, which supports either one of the following two formats:

-- .wav: Large file size with high fidelity.
+- .wav: Large file size with high sound fidelity
-- .aac: Small file size with low fidelity.
+- .aac: Small file size with low sound fidelity

 Ensure that the directory to save the recording file exists and is writable.
 This method is usually called after joining a channel.
-The recording automatically stops when you call the `LeaveChannel` method.
+The recording automatically stops when the `LeaveChannel` method is called.

 <table>
 <colgroup>